 “The devil is in the details.”
 “Look at the forest, not the trees.”
-These two aphorisms are thrown around constantly when discussing innovation strategy, and at first, they seem contradictory.
-However, as you innovate, you learn that they’re both true; you need both the global view and a granular view.
+These two aphorisms are thrown around constantly when discussing innovation team strategy, and at first, they seem contradictory.
+However, as you innovate, you learn that they’re both true; you need both a global view and a granular view.

 Big-Picture V. Granular Thinking

-We’ll all familiar with the flaws of thinking solely in big-picture terms.
+We’ll all be familiar with the flaws of thinking solely in big-picture terms.
 It’s great to say “We’re going to revolutionize the industry with cutting-edge technology,” but “revolutionize” and “cutting-edge” are vague terms.
 Similarly, we’ve all met a nitpicker stuck on minor details while the bigger picture goes unnoticed.
 When touchscreen smartphones hit the streets, there was no shortage of naysayers insisting that the buggy software, questionable feedback, and poor performance relative to hardware keyboards meant the touchscreen was doomed.

 Start Big, Work To Small

-Any innovation strategy is likely going to start big.
+Any innovation team strategy is likely going to start big.
 That is, after all, what innovation is for: to open new avenues, develop new markets, create industry-changing products, and vastly improve current ones.
 That’s going to involve big goals, whether in design, sales, or infrastructure.

 As anybody with a big goal can tell you, though, the problem isn’t seeing where you want to wind up, but charting a path to it.
 This is where the granular thinkers start to come into the picture.
 They’re the pathbreakers clearing away the metaphorical brush and warning you about potential ravines ahead.
 Think about how you tackle personal goals, like working out more.
 It’s unlikely you carved out an hour a day all at once; you started small and worked your way up.

 Details matter, but what about the big picture?